SIDN/anteater/INSTALL.md

 ## 4. Configure `Grafana`

-4.1.
-Anteater uses [Grafana](https://grafana.com/) as visualization tool, so you'll need to set it up
+* Anteater uses [Grafana](https://grafana.com/) as visualization tool, so you'll need to set it up
   * (we do not cover  it here, but follow [Configuring Grafana](https://grafana.com/docs/grafana/latest/administration/configuration/) to learn how to do it)

-4.2.
-Next step is to confiugure the dashboards, which you can do manually or you can use our tool to export a dashboard in `JSON` format, that you can later [import into Grafana](https://grafana.com/docs/grafana/latest/dashboards/export-import/).
+* Next step is to confiugure the dashboards, which you can do manually or you can use our tool to export a dashboard in `JSON` format, that you can later [import into Grafana](https://grafana.com/docs/grafana/latest/dashboards/export-import/).

+### 4.1 Overview Dashboard

+  * This dashboard shows in one page only all authoritative server, aggregated.
+  * To generate it, execute the follow steps:
-  1. go to `src/grafana-dasboards/stats-per-server/`
+      1. go to `src/grafana-dasboards/stats_per_server/`
       2. Run `python dashboard-auth-servers.py`
+      3. Retrieve `export/authservers.json` and  [import it into Grafana](https://grafana.com/docs/grafana/latest/dashboards/export-import/).

+## 4.2 Anycast sites Dashboard

+* Now we need to generate **one dashboard** per authoritative server, in which all anycast sites are shown.

+* To generate it, do the following steps:
+    1. go to `src/grafana-dasboards/stats_per_site/`
+    2. Run `python dashboard-sites.py`
-  3. Retrieve `yourDashboards/authservers.json` and  [import it into Grafana](https://grafana.com/docs/grafana/latest/dashboards/export-import/).
+    3. Retrieve `export/$SERVER.json` and  [import it into Grafana](https://grafana.com/docs/grafana/latest/dashboards/export-import/).

-* **Note**: will there are still more dashboards to be added, will add documentation here as we add them
+        * there will be mujltiple dashboards, one per auth server.